sourcegraph/handbook/content/departments/data-analytics/amplitude.md

 2. Events are formatted to fit Amplitude's schema, enhanced with user properties (company name, company region, etc) in [this scheduled query](https://console.cloud.google.com/bigquery/scheduled-queries/locations/us/configs/6319611b-0000-203e-8729-94eb2c0924fc/runs?project=telligentsourcegraph), and a JSON is created in a [GCS bucket](<https://console.cloud.google.com/storage/browser/event-usage-to-amplitude/data?project=telligentsourcegraph&pageState=(%22StorageObjectListTable%22:(%22f%22:%22%255B%255D%22))&prefix=&forceOnObjectsSortingFiltering=false>).
 3. Every hour Amplitude checks for new data in the GCS bucket to ingest.

+### Adding events to the data usage pipeline

+Usage events are filtered by an allowlist for egress which is documented [here](https://docs.sourcegraph.com/dev/background-information/data-usage-pipeline).

 ### Adding events to Amplitude

 WIP